Universality and the circular law for sparse random matrices: Proof of Lemma Proof of Lemma 3.2

-Recall that $X$ has coordinates $a_i = \frac{\Irho x_i}{\sqrt\rho} + m_i$, where $m_i$ is a fixed element (it comes from the matrix $M_n$), $x_i$ is a fixed, mean zero, variance $1$ random variable (it does not change with $n$), and $\rho= n^{-1+\alpha}$ where $0<\alpha \le 1$ is a constant.
-The proof of Proposition~\ref{SpLem5.1} closely follows the proof of \cite[Proposition~5.1]{TVuK2008}, and we give the details below to highlight how the proof must be modified to accommodate sparseness with parameter $\alpha$.
-In particular, care must be taken with the value of $\alpha$ in the following three steps: first, when reducing to the case where the sparse random variables are bounded (since sparseness requires scaling by $1/n^{-1+\alpha}$), second, when showing that the sparse random variables restricted to the bounded case still have variance tending to 1 as $n\to\infty$, and third, when applying Talagrand's inequality where one must keep track of $\alpha$ in the exponent on the upper bound.
+Recall that $X$ has coordinates $a_i = \frac{\Irho x_i}{\sqrt\rho} + m_i$, where $m_i$ is a fixed element (it comes from the matrix $M_n$), $x_i$ is a~fixed, mean zero, variance $1$ random variable (it does not change with $n$) and $\rho= n^{-1+\alpha}$ where $0<\alpha \le1$ is a constant.
+The proof of Proposition~\ref{SpLem51} closely follows the proof of Proposition 5.1 of~\cite{TVuK2008}, and we give the details below to highlight how the proof must be modified to accommodate sparseness with parameter $\alpha$.
+In particular, care must be taken with the value of~$\alpha$ in the following three steps: first, when reducing to the case where the sparse random variables are bounded (since sparseness requires scaling by $1/n^{-1+\alpha}$), second, when showing that the sparse random variables restricted to the bounded case still have variance tending to 1 as $n\to\infty$, and third, when applying Talagrand's inequality where one must keep track of $\alpha$ in the exponent on the upper bound. \begin{pf*}{Proof of Proposition~\ref{SpLem51}} First we reduce to the case where $X$ has mean~0.
+Let $v = \bb E(X)$.
+(Note that $v$ is the row of $M_n$ corresponding to $X$.)